angel8yu/cpab-diffeo-julia/README.md

 ------------

 Julia 0.4.2
-Julia Packages: DistributedArrays, Distributions, Images, PyPlot, ImageMagick, MAT (only to run the example scripts) To install these packages run the following commands in a Julia terminal:
+Python with matplotlib (required by the Julia package PyPlot) Julia Packages: DistributedArrays, Distributions, Images, PyPlot, ImageMagick, MAT (only to run the example scripts) To install these packages run the following commands in a Julia terminal:
 ```